fmars/reasier/README.md

 # Reasier (make Read easier)

 ## Intro
-Reasier is a combo of small pieces of shut.
-Each of them has fkuced me up for some period of time.
+Reasier tries to sovle a combo of small problems each of which  has fkuced me up for some period of time.
 Eventually I cannot stand it and decided to do something.

 ## What